 Based on Will EMS training become important for secondary prevention? by FRITZSCHE, D. / FRUEND, A. / SCHENK, S. / MELLWIG, K.-P. / KLEINÖDER, H. / GUMMERT, J. / HORSTKOTTE, D., Cardiology Clinic Bad Oeynhausen, Herz 2010; 35 (1): 34–40

-The idea that moderate endurance training improves chronic cardiac insufficiency (CHI) as a secondary prevention has been sufficiently validated.
-But in reality, experience has shown that only few well-instructed, highly motivated and mostly younger patients are prepared to commit to a constant supplementary therapy.
-The experiences with full body electromyostimulation (EMS) used in cardiac patients show a great and unexpected potential regarding the regeneration of neurohumoral, inflammatory and skeletal muscle related symptoms within the framework of the systemic disease CHI.
+The idea that moderate endurance training improves chronic cardiac insufficiency (CHI) as secondary prevention has been sufficiently validated.
+But in reality, experience has shown that only a few well-instructed, highly motivated and mostly younger patients are prepared to commit to constant supplementary therapy.
+The experiences with full body electromyostimulation (EMS) used in cardiac patients show a great and unexpected potential regarding the regeneration of neurohumoral, inflammatory and skeletal muscle-related symptoms within the framework of the systemic disease CHI.

 An increase of up to 96% in oxygen uptake at the individual’s anaerobic threshold could be proven.
 The diastolic blood pressure lowered significantly; muscle mass increased up to 14% while the body weight remained constant.
 The patients all stated that they felt a profound increase in performance capacity.

-The study shows for the first time the effect of EMS-training on cardiac insufficiency patients.
-The improvements on objective performance, optimisation of muscles strength, physiology and metabolic rates exceeded the results of conventional aerobic training methods within the scope of primary and secondary cardiac rehabilitation in CHI patients by far.
-In conclusion, EMS training has a high potential for therapy of chronic cardiac insufficiency.
+The study shows for the first time the effect of EMS training on cardiac insufficiency patients.
+The improvements in objective performance, optimisation of muscle strength, physiology and metabolic rates exceeded the results of conventional aerobic training methods within the scope of primary and secondary cardiac rehabilitation in CHI patients by far.
+In conclusion, EMS training has a high potential for the therapy of chronic cardiac insufficiency.

 Copyright 2010 miha bodytec GmbH – Gubener Str.
 13½ – 86156 Augsburg – Tel.: +49 (0)821 45 54 92 – 0